Emily Rubin

 THE WRITE TREATMENT ANTHOLOGY

-Sales of the anthology will help fund the Write Treatment Workshops and a percentage will be donated to a cancer support organization.
+Sales of the anthology fund the Write Treatment Workshops

 Thank you.